Siege of Calcutta

-The siege of Calcutta was a battle between the Nawab of Bengal and the British East India Company on 20 June 1756.
+The siege of Calcutta was a battle between the Bengal Subah and the British East India Company on 20 June 1756.
 The Nawab of Bengal, Siraj ud-Daulah, aimed to seize Calcutta to punish the company for the unauthorised construction of fortifications at Fort William.
+Siraj ud-Daulah caught the Company unprepared and won a decisive victory.

 Origins

 A trading post had been established in the area of Calcutta at the end of the seventeenth century by the East India Company, who purchased the three small villages that would later form the base of the city, and began construction of Fort William to house a garrison.
 In 1717 they had been granted immunity from taxation throughout Bengal by the Mughal emperor Farrukhsiyar.
 The city flourished, with a large volume of trade travelling down the Ganges River.

 The attitude of the Nawabs of Bengal, the regional governors of the territory, had been one of limited toleration towards the European traders (the French and Dutch as well as the British); they were permitted to trade, but taxed heavily.

 When the elderly Alivardi Khan died in 1756, he was succeeded as Nawab of Bengal by his grandson, Siraj ud-Daulah.
-The policy of the government changed abruptly; instead of the practical and sober approach of Alivardi, Siraj was mistrustful and impetuous.
-He was particularly distrustful of the British, and aimed to seize Calcutta and the large treasure he believed would be held there.
-From the moment he became Nawab he began searching for a pretext to drive the company from his lands; he found two.
+Compared to his predecessor, Alivardi, Siraj was more distrustful of the British, and aimed to seize Calcutta and the large treasure he believed would be held there.
+After he became Nawab he began searching for a pretext to drive the company from his lands.

 First pretext

-The first pretext centered around Kishan Das, the son of a high-ranking Bengali official, Raj Ballabh, who had incurred Siraj-ud-Daula's displeasure.
-When he was released after a brief imprisonment, Ballabh had arranged for the company to allow Das to enter Calcutta along with the son's pregnant wife and family fortune, while Ballabh joined forces with those who opposed Siraj-ud-Daula's succession.
-The fact that the Calcutta officials continued to harbor Das after Siraj ud-Daula had become Nawab and had spurned his demand that they surrender the young man and his fortune to him nurtured the young ruler's conviction that the company were actively plotting with his enemies at court.
+The first pretext centered around Kissendass, the son of a high-ranking Bengali official, Raj Ballabh, who had incurred Siraj-ud-Daula's displeasure.
+When he was released after a brief imprisonment, Ballabh had arranged for the company to allow Kissendass to enter Calcutta along with the son's pregnant wife and family fortune, while Ballabh joined forces with those who opposed Siraj-ud-Daula's succession.
+The fact that the Calcutta officials continued to harbor Kissendass after Siraj-ud-Daula had become nawab and had spurned his demand that they surrender the young man and his fortune to him nurtured the young ruler's conviction that the company were actively plotting with his enemies at court.